Srashi25/WeatherApiApp/README.md

 ## WeatherApiApp
-The app fetches the weather data from remote server using REST API's and displaying in the list form.
+The app fetches the weather data from remote server using REST API's and displays in the list form.